wessenstam/demoguide/docs/instructor/instructor.md

         - Username: Admin
         - Password: Mentioned in the table above

+    - Open Computer Management and Navigate to Local users and groups > Groups
+    - Open the Remote Desktop Users group and add the adm_desktopteam1 account from the domain

     - P.S.
 This has to be performed again when the admin password is changed.